While a pessimist would say, “Nothing is original.” an optimist would say, “We're all inspired by each other.”

 Determine if it's plagiarism or copyright infringement

 Plagiarism isn't just copy and pasting, it's when the author presenting ideas as his/her own when they are not.
-While plaigarism's not necessarily illegal, it is unethical to do this.
+While plagiarism's not necessarily illegal, it is unethical to do this.
 And it's certainly illegal to infringe on someone's copyright.
 It's also blurry because in order to prove you had the original idea you, it must be a unique idea.
 Say if you wrote about black pumps on Monday, and someone else wrote about black pumps on Tuesday… that's just a trend.
-But if you wrote about how black pumps enabled women to break the glass ceiling and provided data to prove it on Monday, and then someone else wrote the same thing on Tuesday you might have a problem.
+But if you wrote about how black pumps enabled women to break the glass ceiling and provided data to prove it on Monday, and then someone else wrote the same thing on Tuesday, you might have a problem and have to contact professionals like criminal lawyers Gold Coast.

 Ug, Content Scrapers